joeldemontigny/stock-analysis/README.md

 Solution file as Excel along with the following is uploaded:
 - VBA code
 - Screenshots of three years (2020, 2019, 2018)

+Received assistance by LA through AskBCS for coding additional "Ticker" infor in column "P".